Here are the most frequently asked questions when it comes to travel nursing.

 Everywhere!
 Places with higher needs will pay a bit more, and some of the less popular rural areas have higher rates.
 California is always hiring, pays great, and has safe staffing ratio laws that protect all nurses working in the state.
 Choose your top five locations and check out the jobs waiting for you to apply!

-How does travel nurse pay work?
+How does a travel nurse get paid?

 Travel nurses who claim a permanent tax home have a blended rate.
 This rate includes tax-free stipends and a taxable hourly wage (often seems low, but the stipends make the pay much higher).
 Travel nurses who do not claim a permanent tax home can still take travel contracts and will have a rate similar to that of a blended rate, only all of their wages will be fully taxed.
-See my Travel Nurse Pay Breakdown article for a full explanation.
+See our Travel Nurse Pay Breakdown article for a full explanation.

 How much do travel nurses make?